Pucić Palace – 5-star luxury in a 17th-century palace overlooking Gundulićeva Poljana Market.

-- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile, 6-minute walk), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
-Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.3 mile, 5-minute walk).
+- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
+Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.3 mile).

 - Area: Super-central location along one of the tiny side streets in the heart of Old Town.
 All attractions within Old Town are just a few minutes’ walk from the hotel, as are numerous dining options and bars.

 - How to Get There: From Dubrovnik International Airport, the most cost-effective way to reach Old Town is to take the airport shuttle bus, timed to meet flights (14 miles, 30 minutes, one-way/return 55/80 Kuna).
 Alternatively, Dubrovnik Transfer Services offers a taxi service from the airport for €30 (~230 Kuna) for up to 3 people.
 Note that Old Town is pedestrianized; buses drop passengers off at Ploče Gate, the southern entrance to Old Town, while taxis can drop you off at Pile Gate, the north entrance, too.